|

 Why isn’t their pectin in this recipe?

 Unlike most other types of jams or jellies, orange marmalade does not need additional pectin to help thicken.
-Oranges have natural pectin found in their pith which is the white part of the center peel.
+Oranges have natural pectin found in their white pith which is the white part of the center peel.
+This has plenty of pectin to set this homemade jam. .

-Can I double this recipe for larger batches?
+Can I double this recipe for a larger batch?

 Absolutely!
-You can simply double the recipe and that will result in about 8-8 oz jars of homemade orange marmalade.
+You can simply double the recipe and that will result in about 8-half-pint jars of homemade orange marmalade.

 What is the best way to store homemade orange marmalade?